Lemon Glazed Blackberry Muffins

 MAKE THE GLAZE:

-- Combine the powdered sugar half and half and lemon juice in a small bowl.
+- Combine ¾ cup powdered sugar, 1 tablespoon half-and-half and 1 teaspoon fresh lemon juice. in a small bowl.
 Whisk until smooth.

 - Drizzle the lemon glaze over the lemon blackberry muffins.
+Let the muffins sit for 15-20 minutes to allow the glaze to dry.
 Enjoy!

 RECIPE VIDEO: